encord-team/frontend-assignment/README.md

 - Functionality matching the brief
 - UI and UX
 - Appropriate use of web technologies and standards - HTML / CSS / Browser APIs
-- Code structure, error handling, etc
+- State management, error handling, etc